You are cordially invited to write an article for the 2022 Perl Advent Calendar.

 What’s all this about then?

-In order to participate in the Perl Advent Calendar please use this form to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than 11:59 PM EST Saturday October 15th 2016.
+In order to participate in the Perl Advent Calendar please create an issue on GitHub to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than 11:59 PM EST Friday September 30th 2022.
+If you don’t have an idea for an article but would be open to some suggestions or coming up with an article idea later on, just say so in the submission!

 We look forward to hearing from you!

-11:59 PM EST Tuesday November 1st 2016: First draft of article submission committed by author into Perl Advent Calendar Github repository.
-This need not be 100% completed at this point, but at this point the Perl Advent Calendar editorial team will start the editing process (correcting typos, editing for house style, making sure the article renders correctly, suggesting language and graphics improvements, etc).
+11:59 PM EST Tuesday November 1st 2022: First draft of article submission committed by author into Perl Advent Calendar Github repository.
+This need not be 100% completed at this point, but at this stage the Perl Advent Calendar editorial team will start the editing process (correcting typos, editing for house style, making sure the article renders correctly, suggesting language and graphics improvements, etc).

 Guidelines on the Articles

-The best way to see what we’re after in an article is to take a look at the previous year’s articles.
+The best way to see what we’re after in an article is to take a look at a previous year’s articles.

 Our articles should try and be light and trivial and along the Christmas theme.
 Our variable names can be